-Craven Community College (CCC) students can earn a Bachelor of Science Degree in Aviation Management at Southern Illinois University (SIU).
-Craven Community College and SIU have an articulation/partnership agreement.
-After obtaining their Aviation Systems Technology Degree at CCC, students are able to transfer to SIU under the Capstone program for their general education (core curriculum) and their A&P license requirements.
+Craven Community College students can earn a Bachelor of Science Degree in Aviation Management at Southern Illinois University (SIU).
+Craven CC and SIU have an articulation/partnership agreement.
+After obtaining their Aviation Systems Technology Degree at Craven CC, students are able to transfer to SIU under the Capstone program for their general education (core curriculum) and their A&P license requirements.
 Only 48 semester hours of major courses at SIU are required.
 SIU major courses are offered in an accelerated weekend format.
-Students may contact the Cherry Point SIU office at (252) 447-1688 or visit their website at www.siu.edu for more information.
+Students may contact the Cherry Point SIU office at (252) 447-1688 for more information.